KQM-git/SRL/docs/enemies/jarilo-vi/cocolia_mother_of_deception/lance_of_the_eternal_freeze.md

 ---
 sidebar_position: 1002013
-description: Cocolia's summoned giant lance of ice.
+description: A giant lance of ice summon by Cocolia.
 It's surrounded by an icy cold current that can tear through flesh like a blade.
 ---

 import enemy from '@site/src/data/enemies/Lance_of_the_Eternal_Freeze.json'